ImFstAsFckBoi/Ada-Minesweeper/README.md

-# CLI Minesweeper written in Ada 95
+# CLI Minesweeper written in Ada

 ![Image of program](./example.png)

 ## Compile and Run (Linux)
 To compile you'll need the gnat compiler and toolchain, as well as make.
+The oldest compatible language version is Ada 2012.
 ```shell
 sudo apt install gnat
 make -C src